HackYourFuture/dojo/docs/markdown/TESTING.md

 ### Integration testing

-In the future, automated tests can be implemented with [cypress].
+In the future, automated tests can be implemented with [cypress](https://www.cypress.io/).
 The tests will run on a fixed cadence and report any issues.

 Having automated tests has potential to greatly improve the quality of the application.